 But are online business degrees respected?

-Consider this: In fall 2020, some 75% (11.8 million) of all undergraduate students were enrolled in at least one distance education course, and 44% (7.0 million) of all undergraduate students exclusively took online education courses, says the National Center for Education Statistics.
+Consider this: In 2022, some 59% of all undergraduate students were enrolled in at least one distance education course, and 44% (7.0 million) of all undergraduate students exclusively took online education courses, says the National Center for Education Statistics.
 In short, online learning has gone mainstream.